 A nominated group (limited to 10) participates in workshops to develop the Educational Principles and Education Rationale which will inform the Functional Design Brief.
-These workshops are chaired by the SINSW Senior Project Director (or delegate) and may be facilitated by an Education Consultant.
+These workshops are chaired by the SINSW Senior Project Director (or delegate) and may be facilitated by the appointed architectural consultant.
 This activity will inform the development of the building design.

-(b) Project Reference Group - Delivery
+(b) Project Control Group - Delivery

 The purpose of the group is to seek input and inform design processes and provide operational requirements and information to help minimise the impact of the project on school operations.
-These workshops are chaired by the Senior Project Director (or a delegate) and may be facilitated by the appointed architectural consultant, as required.
-The PRG will provide key information from an operational and logistics perspective to assist project delivery.

-Specifically, for communication and engagement related matters, the PRG will:
+These workshops are chaired by the Senior Project Director (or a delegate) and may be facilitated by the project manager and contractor, as required.
+The PCG will provide key information from an operational and logistics perspective to assist project delivery.
+Specifically, for communication and engagement related matters, the PCG will: